dan-fritchman/Thesis/content.md

 Each is designed as a Python library, easing integration with most (really, all) popular ML frameworks, and with circuit frameworks including VLSIR and BAG.

 On one level, CktGym's motivations mirror those of ProtoBuf and similar markup language projects.
 Circuits-ML programs are "too big", less in an overall complexity sense, and more in that of having two disparate sub-programs.
-CktGym decouples and distributes the two, defining an interface in serializable form, JSON over HTTP.
+CktGym decouples and distributes the two, defining an interface in serializable form via JSON and/ or ProtoBuf over HTTP.

 Each use-case of `CktGym` generally breaks down in three: